 Calculating the Chi-Squared Statistic

-The calculations for chi-squared involve a familiar concept in statistics—the sum of the squared differences between the observed and expected values.
+The chi-squared calculations involve a familiar concept in statistics—the sum of the squared differences between the observed and expected values.
 This concept is similar to how regression models assess goodness-of-fit using the sum of the squared differences.

 Here’s the formula for chi-squared.